MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 17. Select the **Send** button.
 Select Holly's **Sent Items** folder to verify the message was sent.

-18. You now want to go the MOD Administrator's Inbox in Outlook and validate whether the URL you blocked in the prior task worked on the two emails that you just sent from Holly to the MOD Administrator.<br/>
+18. You now want to go the MOD Administrator's Inbox in Outlook and validate whether the blocked URL functionality that you configured worked on the two emails that you just sent from Holly to the MOD Administrator.<br/>

     To do this, you must first switch to the Client 2 VM (**LON-CL2**).